Should I Pop My Pimple? (and Other Skin Questions Answered)

 The Rx: As soon as you notice something strange, be it a spot, dot, mole, or bump, hightail it to the dermatologist to have them check it out.
 And make yearly visits even if you don't have something odd.
 Early detection matters.

 What types of skin cancer am I most likely to get?

 Different ethnicities are at higher risk for different skin cancers.
 Latinos, Chinese, Japanese, and Caucasians tend to develop basal cell carcinoma—the most common type of skin cancer.
 The second most common—squamous cell carcinoma—is more common among African Americans and Asians from India.
 Melanoma—the deadliest form of skin cancer, is uncommon among African Americans, Latinos, and Asians—but have a greater tendency to show advanced disease at the time of diagnosis than Caucasians.
 Sadly, melanoma, while rarer for these groups, is often more fatal.

-Recommendation: Worried you might have something?
+The Rx: Worried you might have something?
 Pay attention to your ABCDEs.
 Consider it a warning sign if you have a mole that is: Asymmetric, has an irregular Border, Color that is not uniform, a Diameter larger than a pencil eraser, or has Evolved in terms of size, shape, color.
-Don't miss our report on 50 Foods That Lower Your Cancer Risk.

 What is this bump/mark/nodule that won't go away?

 Not a perfect rule of thumb, but bug bites and pimples generally go away within a month, whereas more serious conditions like basal cell carcinoma won't.
 An itchy spot that won't go away could be ringworm (no worm involved!) a common fungal infection, that's easily treated.
 Other skin disorders, like eczema or rosacea, while not curable, can be very well managed.